 What is more, the procedure is very easy to follow.
-All you need are a couple of forms and a first class stamp; no solicitors, no court fees.
+All you need is a form - no solicitors and no court fees.

 Why do creditors not use it more often?

-- The procedure is steeped in history.
+The procedure is steeped in history.
 Even the name is enough to put off a layman.
-People assume they need a solicitor.
+Most people assume incorrectly they need a solicitor to issue one.

-- The requirements for a statutory demand are set out in the Insolvency Act 1986.
+The requirements for issuing a statutory demand are set out in the Insolvency Act 1986.
+Accordingly the Insolvency (England and Wales) Rules 2016 provide list of matters that the demand must contain.
 You must follow them precisely, but they are not complicated.

-- Much of the psychological impact of a statutory demand arises from the threat of bankruptcy or winding up, so do not issue a statutory demand for a sum less than the minimum debt level for a petition.
+Much of the psychological impact of a statutory demand arises from the threat of bankruptcy or winding up.
+You cannot issue one for a sum less than the minimum debt level for a petition.

-- You cannot threaten disaster to your debtor if you want his continuing business.
+Remember as well that you cannot threaten disaster effectively to your debtor if you and they both know you want their continuing business.
 Of course, the same applies to a court claim.